ibm-cloud-docs/containers/cs_clusters.md

   * Decide whether to create a [single zone](/docs/containers?topic=containers-ha_clusters#single_zone) or [multizone](/docs/containers?topic=containers-ha_clusters#multizone) cluster.
 Note that multizone clusters are available in select locations only.
   * Choose what type of [hardware and isolation](/docs/containers?topic=containers-planning_worker_nodes#planning_worker_nodes) you want for your cluster's worker nodes, including the decision between virtual or bare metal machines.

-3. For standard clusters, you can [estimate the cost](/docs/billing-usage?topic=billing-usage-cost#cost) in the {{site.data.keyword.Bluemix_notm}} console.
+3. For standard clusters, you can [estimate the cost](/docs/billing-usage?topic=billing-usage-cost#cost) in the {{site.data.keyword.cloud_notm}} console.
 For more information on charges that might not be included in the estimator, see [Pricing and billing](/docs/containers?topic=containers-faqs#charges).

-4. If you create the cluster in an environment behind a firewall, such as for clusters that extend your on-premises data center, [allow outbound network traffic to the public and private IPs](/docs/containers?topic=containers-firewall#firewall_outbound) for the {{site.data.keyword.Bluemix_notm}} services that you plan to use.
+4. If you create the cluster in an environment behind a firewall, such as for clusters that extend your on-premises data center, [allow outbound network traffic to the public and private IPs](/docs/containers?topic=containers-firewall#firewall_outbound) for the {{site.data.keyword.cloud_notm}} services that you plan to use.

 <br />